raphaelfuchter/DaddyLive-m3u/README.md

 ```
 python3 fproxy.py
 ```
+In your Android TV box network settings, add the IP of the device hosting the proxy, port 8866, and remove localhost as an exception.

 # Playlist
 That's it.
-All streams should now be decrypted.
+All streams should now be ready for decryption upon playback.

 Load the URLs below into Tivimate as an "M3U Playlist."